yogeshpv/python-intro/computer_setup.md

 * NumPy
 * SciPy
 * Pandas
-* Statsmodels
+* statsmodels
 * MatPlotLib
 * IPython
+* nose
+* pep8

 You can see the [full list of packages](http://docs.continuum.io/anaconda/pkg-docs.html) if you are so inclined.

-You can use [conda](http://www.continuum.io/blog/conda) to install any packages that are not included.
+You can use [conda](http://www.continuum.io/blog/conda) or pip to install any packages that are not included.

 #### Step 2: Install Sublime